aridlehoover/manager-README/README.md

 # Hello.
 I’m Alan.

-Welcome to the team!
-I’m super excited that you joined us!

-Before we get started, I’d like to share a bit about my management style and expectations.
-This is not intended to be exhaustive.
+Welcome to my manager README!
+This document is an introduction to me and my management style.
+It is not meant to be exhaustive.
 And, it is absolutely not intended to replace any face-to-face conversations between us.
-It’s just my README: an introduction to me with examples of how to use some of my common APIs.
+It's just my README: and introduction with some examples of how to use some of my common APIs.

 ## What can you expect of me as your manager?